Illinois State Police investigating deaths of two Iroquois County inmates

 State Police DCI Zone 3 was requested by the Iroquois County Sheriff’s Office to investigate the deaths.

-Maiden as in jail accused of murder in the death of Isaiah D. Nelson, Nov.
+Maiden was in jail accused of murder in the death of Isaiah D. Nelson, Nov.
 21.

 Fancher was indicted on two counts of murder with intent to kill/injure in connection with the death of Pam Williams of Martinton on Dec.
 13.